mei-friend/mei-friend.github.io/_docs/basic/github.md

         alt="Sign in to your GitHub profile" />
     <img class="figure-img" src="{{ site.baseurl }}/assets/img/github/GitHub-two-factor-auth.png"
         alt="Two-factor authentication of your GitHub profile" />
     <figcaption class="figure-caption">Screenshot of the sign-in window of GitHub (left) and the two-factor authentication (right).
-As you can see in the address bar of your browser, this confidential login data is handled directly with github.com.
+As you can see in the address bar of your browser, this confidential login data is handled directly by github.com.
 No login credentials will be transferred to mdw servers.</figcaption>
 </figure>

 Upon successful authentication, your name will appear in the GitHub menu of mei-friend next to the GitHub icon (see Fig.&thinsp;3 with Werner Goebl signed in).